Privacy-policy

 We also record general information on users of our website through Google Analytics.
 Among other things, this tells us how many people have visited the site and which pages they look at.
 However, we do not look at information on individual users – nor do we have any way of gathering information on individual users.

 Google Analytics uses cookies (small text files which the website saves on the user’s computer), which record the user’s IP address and tell us about the individual user’s movements on the Internet.
 Examples of what we get from the statistics are: how many people are visiting different pages, the duration of the visits, which websites the users are coming from, and which browsers they are using.
 None of the cookies allow us to link details of your use of the website to you as an individual.
 Data associated with cookies are automatically deleted 14 months after being captured.
-You get a popup every time you visit our website, where you choose to approve, allow some use or reject cookies.
+You get a popup every time you visit our website, where you can manage the use of cookies.

 The data collected by Google Analytics are stored on Google’s servers in the USA.
 Information received by the servers is subject to Google’s privacy policy.